 “If I can’t hurt him,” Maz said evenly, “no one can.”
 She wrenched Tanodal’s wrist before releasing him.

 Then there was Ju, a tall, snow-white Adani, almost mute because he was always plugged into data and comms feeds through at least a dozen dendritic implants.
 Usually SC would rip out such expensive and rarefied tech upon death, but he wasn’t dead, was he?
-Koun, the stout but pretty human from the Cowri expanse and Kell’s political advisor, a facile operative who walked the corridors of intrigue with ease, earning trusts that should not be so readily awarded.
+Koun, the round but pretty human from Cowri expanse and Kell’s political advisor, a facile operative who walked the corridors of intrigue with ease, earning trusts that should not be so readily awarded.
 And those were only the ones on the main deck of Beats Working.
-The rest—including Kharlash and Davossann and SurDhoop—would be waiting in Kell’s lair, I was certain, but at least they were more or less harmless.
+The rest of the pack would be waiting in Kell’s lair, I was certain, but at least they were more or less harmless.
 Cha right.
 Harmless compared to Tanodal and Maz.
 I’d have to watch my back, my front, and both sides if I expected to get out of this cluster in one piece.

 So here I was, trundling down a side avenue in the Domains’ weirdest city surrounded by an honor guard of hardened thugs on my way to the head thugee’s hideout.
 I think the massive infusion of adrenalin unlocked chambers of memory that I really preferred not to remember.